Here are the answers to frequently asked questions about the Eurovision Song Contest 2021.

 When did all the live-on-tape recordings have to be delivered by?

 Each participating broadcaster needed to submit their live-on-tape recording by 26 March 2021.

 With the same countries taking part as 2020, was there a new allocation draw for the Semi-Finals in 2021?

 No, the ESC Reference Group, the Contest’s governing board, decided that a new draw will not take place and all countries will perform in the respective Semi Final they were allocated in January 2020.

 Why will the songs of 2020 not be eligible to compete in 2021?

 The Eurovision Song Contest Reference Group, which represents all participating broadcasters, agreed that the rules of the Eurovision Song Contest should be upheld for the 2021 competition.
 This means that the songs that compete in 2021 cannot be commercially available before 1 September 2020, which excludes the current selection of songs chosen for this year’s cancelled event.

 Is it a fair Contest if some of the delegations record a video and some have to perform live?
 How can you ensure the rules are adhered to if all participants perform remotely?

-We are committed to creating the fairest possible Song Contest and all participating broadcasters will be consulted and kept fully informed about the various scenarios being planned.
+We are committed to creating the fairest possible Song Contest and all participating broadcasters are consulted and kept fully informed about the planning for the event.